02stevenyang850527/CORDIC_ZOO/README.md

 # CORDIC_ZOO
 MATALB function of all modes of CORDIC.
 All functions have test script, respectively.

 ### Rotation mode:
 theta: rotation angle
 u    : input complex vector
 n    : # of iteration

-1. Circular mode: v is the output vector after rotation
+1. Circular mode: v is the output vector after rotation by \theta.
 ```
 v = myCordicRotate0(theta, u ,niters)
 ```